huotianjun/Webmqx/README.md

  *  Install Webmqx plugins:

-The easiest	way	to utilize the webmqx plugin is by installing the full codes available on Github.
+The easiest	way	to utilize the Webmqx plugin is by installing the full codes available on Github.
 ```
 $ git clone https://github.com/huotianjun/Webmqx.git
-$ cd webmqx
+$ cd Webmqx
 $ make dist
 ```
 The plugin's files(*.ez) must be copy to plugins directory of the RabbitMQ distribution .
 To enable it:

 ```
-$ ./rabbitmq-plugins enable webmqx
+$ ./rabbitmq-plugins enable Webmqx
 ```

 Then, restart rabbitmq-server